The City Lit 7-day intensive course for adults who stammer

-This course will be taught online.
-You will be receive a virtual manual for use throughout the course and thereafter.
+You will receive a course manual for use throughout the course and thereafter.
 This manual will include the course content and will also help you to record and track your progress.
 Videos and visual slides will be used to complement the practical work you will be doing.
 Work will be undertaken both in the whole group and smaller sub-groups/pairs using a wide variety of communication activities.
 You are encouraged to extend therapy into working on your speech outside and to take an increasing level of responsibility for your learning.

 Are there any other costs?
 Is there anything I need to bring?

-There are no other costs, but please ensure you have access to a computer with a microphone and camera.
+There are no other costs.
 We also highly recommend that you clear your calendar of as many responsibilities as possible for the period of the course as this is a full-time course.